Strasbourg-Flutter-Meetup/medical-device-classifier/README.md

 - [ ] The web site contains a reference to the App Store of Apple
 - [ ] The web site contains a reference to the Play Store of Android

+#### R5 About us
+As responsible of the Medical Device Classifier I would like to present the responsible Strasbourg Flutter Meetup group and the responsible developers within the application in order to honor them.

+- [ ] The application describes the Strasbourg Flutter Meetup Group
+- [ ] The link to the Strasbourg Flutter Meetup is available
+- [ ] The link to the repository is available, because it is an open source project

+#### R6 Data protection
+As responsible of the Medical Device Classifier I would like to be GDPR compliant in order not to get any fee.

+- [ ] The application contains a valid data protection statement

+#### R7 Legal notice

+Hint: Not sure if this is necessary, because it is a private project.

+- [ ] The application contains a valid legal notice

 ### Quality Goals
 | Goal          | Description                                                                |